By Susan Landers, MD

 This change produced new opportunities and a late career advancement into breastfeeding medicine.
 At the end of her career, the author is older and wiser, but very tired.
 She grew weary of suffering babies and became hardened to medical mistakes.
 She also grew intolerant of deviant clinical practice patterns and unnecessary complications.
 Her personal experience with burnout is illuminated, and some antidotes are offered.
 After retirement she gained perspective on her life as a physician and a mother, recognizing each as its own virtuous endeavor.

-Kelly Fradin, MD, author of Parenting in a Pandemic:
+Kelly Fradin, MD, author of Advanced Parenting and Parenting in a Pandemic:

 How to Help Your Family Through Covid-19 commented: “As a part-time pediatrician and mother, I’ve often struggled to find frank and uncensored mentorship about balancing parenting and navigating practice as a woman.
 I found Dr. Landers’ book full of excellent anecdotes and ripe with the valuable perspective of a working mother who has seen her children through all sorts of ups and downs.
 I particularly enjoyed hearing about the moments when Dr. Landers was deeply affected by her work as a neonatologist such as her awareness that it could have been her child with the congenital heart defect.
 I found myself rooting for her success when she joined an all male private practice and had to advocate for her needs as a working parent.
 All parents can relate to how she coped with feelings of guilt and unease as she worked to help her children through common struggles (like moving a tween) and more difficult challenges (like learning disabilities and ADHD).
 I highly recommend the book for mothers looking for guidance and perspective on parenting.”